Russian Troll Factory Internet Research Agency Held Bizarre Reddit AMA And Only Other Russian Trolls Showed Up

 When they never heard back from the trolls, writers at The Daily Beast thought that it never happened until an unusual Reddit thread from December 2017 surfaced.
 In it, the IRA announced an impromptu Q&A session on Christmas morning and used the questions that The Daily Beast had emailed.

-Normally AMA’s field questions from other Reddit users which makes it seem very likely that no one else attended other than the trolls associated with the organization.
+Normally, AMAs field questions from other Reddit users which makes it seem very likely that no one else attended other than the trolls associated with the organization.

 According to The Daily Beast, there’s more proof that only trolls were present because the majority of the accounts that asked questions were removed in Reddit’s recent cull of accounts linked to the IRA.